EXPLAINER: A mediating role for Erdogan in Ukraine crisis?

 The Turkish president has voiced fears that the situation could “turn into a new crisis.”

 Ankara has close ties to both Kyiv and Moscow, and Erdogan believes his country can play a key role in defusing the tensions.
-He has suggested in the past that Turkey could be a venue for possible peace efforts.
+He has suggested in the past that Turkey could be a venue for possible peace efforts and renewed an offer to host tension-reducing talks during his meeting with Zelenskyy.

-“I once again stress that we are ready to do our part to establish an atmosphere of peace and trust in our region,” he said before leaving for Kyiv.
+“Turkey is prepared to undertake its part in order to end the crisis between two friendly nations that are its neighbors in the Black Sea,” Erdogan said after his meeting.
+“I have stressed that we would be happy to host a summit meeting at a leadership level or technical level talks.”

 After seeing Zelenskyy, Erdogan hopes to host Russian President Vladimir Putin in Turkey.
 He has said Putin’s visit is likely to take place after the Russian president returns from China, where he will attend the Beijing Winter Olympics.